NativePHP/nativephp.com/resources/views/docs/1/the-basics/global-hotkeys.md

 ## Global Hotkeys

 In your NativePHP application, you may define multiple global hotkeys.
 Unlike hotkeys that you may define in your application via JavaScript, these hotkeys are globally registered.
-This means that your application will even receive these hotkeys, when it is running in the background and not focused.
+This means that your application may be aware of these hotkeys being triggered even when it is running in the background and not focused.

 As these global hotkeys are usually used in your entire application, a common approach to registering them is inside the `NativeAppServiceProvider` class.

 ```php
 namespace App\Providers;